Masmiseim36/nxpSDK/boards/evkbmimxrt1060/crank_storyboard_examples/crank_storyboard_coffeeapp/readme.txt

     - No parity
     - One stop bit
     - No flow control
+3. Build the project, the project uses RK043FN66HS-CT6 by default, to use other panels, change
+    #define DEMO_PANEL DEMO_PANEL_RK043FN66HS
+    to
+    #define DEMO_PANEL DEMO_PANEL_RK043FN02H
+    in touch.h
-3. Download the program to the target board.
+4. Download the program to the target board.
-4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================